mariusavram91/bike-shop/README.md

 Why save to the database anyway?
 This is saved for future reference for Marcus, he should be able to get a notification of the new cart to prepare and ship the order.
 It can be used in future sales reports or an Analytics page as well.

-> Administrative workflows: Describe the main workflows for Marcus to manage his store.
+> **Administrative workflows**: Describe the main workflows for Marcus to manage his store.

 The admin interface would require authentication, and it could handle multiple users of course, as Marcus could have multiple different staff members under our previous assumption.

-- Product Management Workflows: Marcus would need be able to add new products, such as bikes (in the future surfboards, skis, other sport items).
+- **Product Management Workflows**: Marcus would need be able to add new products, such as bikes (in the future surfboards, skis, other sport items).
 As he offers customisation for products, Marcus can define parts and variants of parts optionally.
 Marcus should be able to set custom pricing based on customer choices.
-- Inventory Management Workflows: Marcus can update/edit or delete existing products or parts and variants.
+- **Inventory Management Workflows**: Marcus can update/edit or delete existing products or parts and variants.
 Marcus can check the stock levels to know which new items to order for the shop, he can temporarily mark something as out of stock manually if needed, and could update the amount of items he has in the store.
 He can track the stock for each product or individual variant.
-- Order Management Workflows: Marcus should get notifications of new orders and should be able to access the list of incoming orders and their details.
+- **Order Management Workflows**: Marcus should get notifications of new orders and should be able to access the list of incoming orders and their details.
 Marcus should be able to confirm payment and prepare the order for shipping.
 He should be able to update the status of the order when completed or shipped and the customer should receive an email with the shipping/delivery details.
 Marcus could possibly be able to handle returns or refunds through the admin interface as well.
-- Analytics: Marcus would probably want to generate sales reports for specific time periods and check which products perform the best or the worst.
+- **Analytics**: Marcus would probably want to generate sales reports for specific time periods and check which products perform the best or the worst.

 See the following figures for a minimalistic visual representation of the main views/pages: